martinpllu/chisel/README.md

 alpha/proof of concept.

 Currently this is only suitable for small apps.
 The model used, `gpt-4-1106-preview` has a [128k context window](https://platform.openai.com/docs/models/gpt-4-and-gpt-4-turbo) ("300 pages of text").
 Larger codebases and longer chats could exceed that window and `chisel` might start forgetting about your code or its job.
-The CLI logs tokens used as it goes to help keep an eye on this.
+The CLI logs tokens used to help keep an eye on this.

 The maximum output size is also 4096 tokens, so there may be issues on larger files.